 In their Target Zero program initiated in 2000, state authorities vowed to eliminate traffic deaths in Washington within 30 years.
 Pedestrians can help the state reach this goal by following certain rules.
 They should always follow the same traffic signals as vehicles and remember to yield to passing traffic when they walk outside of marked or unmarked crosswalks.
 They should also wear bright clothing that can easily be seen by motorists.
 Those involved in serious accidents that result from the negligence of others should seek proper legal representation.

 Understanding Personal Injury Law

-A tort is a wrongdoing that can lead to action in the civil court system.
+A tort is wrongdoing that can lead to action in the civil court system.
 It differs from a crime, which is prosecuted by government authorities.
-In a personal injury case, the person filing the lawsuit, or plaintiff, can seek monetary damages from the guilty party, or defendant.
+In a personal injury case, the person filing the lawsuit, or the plaintiff, can seek monetary damages from the guilty party, or defendant.
 A large number of personal injury cases stemming from traffic accidents.
 Other torts include acts of medical malpractice, falls, and injuries caused by defective products.

 After a Pedestrian Accident

-Such accidents can have serious consequences for the victims, including broken bones, spinal injuries and brain trauma.
+Such accidents can have serious consequences for the victims, including broken bones, spinal injuries, and brain trauma.
 The victims may seek monetary damages to cover the costs of their injuries, including medical expenses and lost wages.
 The families of those injured or killed may also seek compensation.
 It is for these and other reasons why those involved in pedestrian accidents need the help of a personal injury attorney.